 The Student Support Services program provides the following services: academic advisement, financial aid advisement, mentoring, cultural programming, and service learning preparation.
 Students enrolled in the program may also be awarded financial assistance in the form of scholarships or stipends.
-For more information on this program, contact OSU-SSS at 405.744.5198.
+For more information on this program, visit https://das.okstate.edu/sss or contact OSU-SSS at 405.744.5198.